kdeforche/epi-mcmc/README.md

 These scripts were developed to get insight in the evolution of the Belgian COVID-19 epidemic during March-April 2020.
-The description of the method and results for the Belgian COVID-19 epidemic are described
+The description of the method and results for the Belgian COVID-19 epidemic can be found
 here: https://www.genomedetective.com/covid19-epi/be/report.pdf

-Since the epidemic is still ongoing, the models may be expanded with new parameters to model social distancing changes as restrictions are being lifted (and/or resset).
+Since the epidemic is still ongoing, the models may be expanded with new parameters to model social distancing changes as restrictions are being lifted (and/or reset).
 Visualizations are still evolving too.

 ## Description